To promote and encourage interaction in

 time) with patients under the direct supervision of a licensed medical

-International fellowships at the Jules Stein Eye Institute are generally
+International fellowships at the Stein Eye Institute are generally

 non-funded.
 Fellows must bring financial support from their home institution